TheLegendary1248/web-todo/checklist.md

   - [ ] A shortcut to switch/toggle Progress Bar number display
   - [ ] A shortcut to move to the top-most Task
   - [ ] A shortcut to create or delete the selected Task
-  - [x] An always visible shortcut legend
+  - [/] An always visible shortcut legend
   - [ ] All functionality should be available without use of a mouse, touch, or otherwise pointing device

 - [ ] A Settings / User Preferences Context